STAR-K Fish Policy

 Please be advised that Starbucks corporation has decided to end the expanded STAR-K kosher information program.

-In general Starbucks stores serve hot treif meat and cheese.
-Therefore, since 2011, Rav Moshe Heinemann Shlit”a, STAR-K Rabbinic Administrator, suggests that one should avoid if at all possible, buying drinks prepared with equipment that may have been washed with treif equipment.
+In general, Starbucks stores serve hot treif meat and cheese.
+Therefore, since 2011, STAR-K Rabbinic Administrator Rav Moshe Heinemann shlit”a suggests that if at all possible one should avoid buying drinks prepared with equipment that may have been washed with treif equipment.
 There are drinks (see list below) that are prepared without any contact with questionable equipment and are acceptable at any store.

-When one is traveling, (traveling means when one is away from home and no other viable kosher certified coffee option is readily available), this creates a situation of sha’as hadchak – i.e., a difficult situation and one need not be concerned with the restrictions on […]
+When one is traveling, (traveling means when one is away from home and no other viable kosher certified coffee option is readily available), this creates a situation of sha’as hadchak – i.e., a difficult situation – and one need not be concerned […]

 Pas Haba’ah B’Kisnin